Data highlight

 • American Indian and Native Alaskan women earn $0.66 to every $1 white men make.

-While girls and young women often do well at school, there is a tendency for them to end up concentrated in employment sectors which pay less (see Women with a High School Degree and Women with a College Degree).
-Higher-paying sectors like banking, finance, and technology remain male-dominated.
+While girls and young women often do better at school compared to their male counterparts, there is a tendency for them to end up concentrated in employment sectors which pay less (see Women with a High School Degree and Women with a College Degree).
+This is certainly true in Oklahoma, as 66.2% of employees in low-paying sectors of the workforce are women.
+Higher-paying sectors like banking, finance, and technology remain male-dominated

 Another contributing factor to the enduring wage gap are the challenges women face in striking “work-life balance.”
 Women are far more likely to take on caregiving responsibilities, which can be difficult to manage in conjunction with a full-time job (especially when their workplace does not offer support in this area).